prashanth-92/planning-poker/README.md

 # Planning Poker
 Agile planning poker for story estimation.

+# Quick glance
+Screenshots are available within the screenshots directory.

 # Getting started
 To run the project, please do the following steps:
 1. Clone the repository.